China's December home prices stay resilient as big cities rebound

 China's top developers by sales, Country Garden, China Vanke and China Evergrande, have seen their contracted sales slowing in recent months.

+The market is expected to face more uncertainty this year, especially in the smaller third- and fourth-tier cities where population outflows are more pronounced.

+"In addition to developers' own financing problems, people's expectations for their employment and income have turned more negative as the economic situation has changed, which will constrain house prices," Wang said.
-New real estate loans in 2018 were 6.45 trillion yuan, accounting for 39.9 percent of total new loans in the year, Ruan Jianhong, a central bank spokeswoman, told reporters on Tuesday.

-That percentage is slightly lower than in 2017, when it made up 41.1 percent of total new loans, she said.
+New real estate loans in 2018 were 6.45 trillion yuan (£741.75 billion) - accounting for 39.9 percent of total new loans in the year, Ruan Jianhong, a central bank spokeswoman, told reporters on Tuesday, slightly lower than in 2017 when it made up 41.1 percent of total new loans.

 China's official real estate investment and sales data are due to be published by the NBS next Monday.